scottaxcell/cs555-assignment1/README.md

 * ~~list available files from client, select one and prompt for dir to write to~~
 * ~~remove tcp connection from connections when it dies~~
 * ~~do not change dir when running executables, just point to build dir~~
-* ensure all classes are thread safe
-* store shards on random servers, not just one which is happening now
-* cleanup up status printouts
 * ~~remove progress bar from list look up~~
-* erasure printout not printing any shards

 #### Code cleanup
 * ~~standardize serialization and deserialization api to be shared among wireformats~~